hashicorp/terraform/website/source/docs/providers/gitlab/index.html.markdown

   it can also be sourced from the `GITLAB_TOKEN` environment variable.

 * `base_url` - (Optional) This is the target GitLab base API endpoint.
-Providing a value is a requirement when working with GitLab CE or GitLab Enterprise.
+Providing a value is a requirement when working with GitLab CE or GitLab Enterprise e.g. https://my.gitlab.server/api/v3/.
   It is optional to provide this value and it can also be sourced from the `GITLAB_BASE_URL` environment variable.
   The value must end with a slash.